Ultralight Backpacking Stuff Sacks for Thru Hikes & Backcountry Trips

 Words by Mike St. Pierre

-Most backpackers and thru hikers use stuff sacks, sometimes almost by default.
-A lot of gear comes with them—tents, sleeping bags, sleeping pads, and even stuff like stoves.
-More often than not, what comes straight from the manufacturer is more of an after thought than anything else.
-Most backpacking stuff sacks are out of the technological orbit of the products they are made to contain.
-Cheap-o nylon, poorly constructed, outdated: they aren’t as light as they could be or as water resistant as they should be.
+Some manufacturers ship their products in what’s technically a stuff sack, but they’re often more of an afterthought than anything else.
+Most backpacking stuff sacks fall outside of the technological orbit of the products they are made to contain.
+Cheap-o nylon, poor construction, outdated–they aren’t as light as they could be or as water-resistant as they should be.

 There are a few easy substitutions to be made right off the bat:

-- Most two person tents on the market will fit in an Extra large drawstring stuff sack, minus poles (see notes below for our approach to our own shelters).
+Most two person tents on the market will fit in an Extra large Drawstring Stuff Sack, minus poles (see notes below for our approach to our own shelters).
 This would be optional depending on your tent’s design and how waterproof it is.

 Then how do you keep your pack organized?
 Stuff sacks.
 They’re the unsung heroes of ultralight backpacking, the Clark Kent to its Superman, the Carleton to Will Smith’s Fresh Prince of Bel Air.
 They’re a little nerdy, a little too eager to please, but when it comes down to it, they’re a critical part of what we like to refer to as the pack system.